 Yes, we custom age our beef to enhance both the flavor and the tenderness.
 The bulk weight of the carcass and the amount of cover fat determines the appropriate aging time.

 Primals are the parts of a side of beef.
 Each primal is from a different section of the carcass and has its own favor, and unique characteristics.
 Our custom cut sheet is divided into primal sections to keep your cut choices organized.
 The 8 primals (with some sub-primals) are:

 Loin (Short Loin, Sirloin, Tenderloin, Top Sirloin, Bottom Sirloin)

 Where is the Kirkhaven Farm Dexter Beef custom cut sheet?

-You can find our Kirkhaven Farm Dexter Beef Beef Cut Sheet under the Dexter Beef tab at the Custom Cutting page.
+You can find our Kirkhaven Farm Dexter Beef Beef Cut Sheet on the How To Custom Cut Your Beef.